 Attending a Caribbean veterinary school means getting to study parasitology while looking out at an ocean of endless blue in the distance.
 It is almost surreal, especially if you are from an area where you don’t get to stare out at the ocean every day.

-As of 2020, there are over 50 accredited veterinary colleges worldwide, two of those are Caribbean vet schools.
+As of 2021, there are over 50 accredited veterinary colleges worldwide; two are Caribbean vet schools.
 A veterinary college gains accreditation if they have no deficiencies in any of the required standards.
 Some of the required standards include:

-- Safety of personnel and animals as a high priority.
+- The school must keep the safety of personnel and animals as a high priority.

 - Must maintain on-campus veterinary teaching hospitals.